 I hate falling into a routine

 Either the men I date are completely unimaginative or I just hate routine.
 Having the same ritual every day and every week is completely mundane and dull for me.
-I want to be surprised and kept on my toes, that includes sexually too.
+I just can't do it and forcing myself to endure it only makes me unhappy!
+Instead, I want to be surprised and kept on my toes, and that includes sexually too.

 I’m a victim of my generation